College Basketball Rankings: ESPN shakes up Way-Too-Early Top 25 after transfer portal movement

 Previous Ranking: 7

 All eyes are on the decision of Meleek Thomas and whether he will remain in the NBA Draft going forward.
 If he returns, Arkansas has a 15.6 PPG scorer at its disposal.
-That to go along with Billy Richmond and Georgia transfer Jeremiah Wilkinson.
+He would go once again alongside Billy Richmond while joining Georgia transfer Jeremiah Wilkinson.

 - 1